joshbegley/nyt-latest/README.md

 `This low-A.B.V. cocktail is easy to make and riff on once you know where to start.`\
 https://nytimes.com/interactive/2021/05/27/dining/spritz-recipe.html?searchResultPosition=5

-**The intelligence agencies’ inquiry into the virus’ origins is likely to take longer than 90 days.**\
+**Biden says he will release the results of an inquiry into the virus’ origin.**\
-`A spokesman for the director of national intelligence said that officials are expected to complete an initial report in three months’ time but work is likely to continue for longer.`\
+`An initial report is expected to be completed in three months’ time but officials said work is likely to continue for longer.`\
 https://nytimes.com/2021/05/27/us/covid-intelligence-china.html?searchResultPosition=6

 **Homes for Sale in New York and New Jersey**\